 Uptake in Guideline-Directed Therapies

 The use of recommended preventive medications also increased through enrollment in the virtual cardiology program.
 Aspirin use for primary or secondary prevention rose from 28.3% to 35.7%.
 Stroke prevention in atrial fibrillation patients increased from 50% to 62.5%.
-Nearly half of patients were also started on appropriate medications for conditions like heart failure.
+Nearly half of patients were also started on appropriate medications for conditions such as heart failure.

 High Patient Satisfaction with Virtual Cardiology

-Study 2 – Virtual Cardiology and Remote Monitoring for Heart Failure
+Virtual Cardiology and Remote Monitoring for Heart Failure

-Similarly, a recent study on remote patient monitoring (RPM) and digital therapeutics for heart failure patients in Quebec’s public healthcare system found positive impacts on hospitalizations, costs, and survival.
+Similarly, a recent study on remote patient monitoring (RPM) and digital therapeutics for heart failure patients in Quebec’s public healthcare system found positive impacts on hospitalizations, costs, and survival rates.
 This study examined a 12-week digital health program for 171 heart failure patients involving mobile app monitoring, automated medication suggestions, and education.

-The second study highlights the potential of digital health technologies, including remote patient monitoring and early intervention, to improve outcomes for heart failure patients.
-Key findings show that the RPM intervention group had significantly fewer hospitalizations and emergency room visits than the control group (0.19 vs 0.55 per patient).
+Findings showed that the RPM intervention group had significantly fewer hospitalizations and emergency room visits than the control group (0.19 vs 0.55 per patient).
 There was also a positive trend toward improved survival for those receiving remote monitoring and therapeutic interventions (95 days vs 78 days median).

 Overall healthcare costs were reduced by 30% in the intervention group ($134,088 vs $174,924).
-This early study demonstrates that proactive remote monitoring and timely digital therapeutics can reduce hospitalizations and costs while improving survival rates.
+This early study demonstrates that proactive remote monitoring combines with timely digital therapeutics can reduce hospitalizations and costs while improving survival rates.
 More comprehensive implementation of virtual care models and early intervention could benefit heart failure patients and healthcare systems.

 Understanding the Potential of Virtual Cardiology Care Models